 “So, So Very Sorry”

 Those were the words of the founder of a venture backed scooter startup that spent all its money on Facebook ads, delivering zero of the 350 orders and is shutting down with no refunds.
 Did I mention that the startup was called Unicorn?

 Anyone who worked with me knows how I feel about anything promising the ‘future’.
 That includes the future of social.
 First Greg kicks it off, then an ex-CPO of Tinder joins in offering his predictions on the future of social.
 Fortunately the founder of Meetup adds a bit sense to the non-sense by simply stating that the future of social is social.
 Thank you Scott.

 One of the activities I do for earning money is to design and facilitate workshops.
 It was with those eyes that I read Priya’s handbook for creating better experiences when people meet.
 It keeps a steady level throughout the book and the peaks make up for the occasionally monotone language.
 I recommend the book if you are involved in organizing events and meetings, also if you already have experience.

 Louis asked me if I wanted an invite to Superhuman, the much hyped email client.
 Unfortunately I still feel to embedded in the Google system to make any changes.
 However, Louis agreed to extend the invitation to one of you.
 So if you are interested, just hit reply and I’ll make the connection.

 Hi, I’m Kristoffer and you have just read Naive Weekly - Curated stories on Technology and Internet Culture.

-As always a big thanks to the ten Naive Friends who chip in every month or year to support me making time to write this newsletter: Nikolaj, Antal, Søren, Dries, Mikkel, Tina, Aydo, Lukas, Hans & Angela!
+As always a big thanks to the eleven Naive Friends who chip in every month or year to support me making time to write this newsletter: Nikolaj, Antal, Søren, Dries, Mikkel, Tina, Aydo, Lukas, Hans, Ida Marie & Angela!